Shimuuar/nix-pkgs-generator/Readme.markdown

   - `haddock` -- boolean flag on whether to build haddocks.
 Default is false.
   - `tests` -- boolean flag on whether to run tests when building package.
 Default is false.
+  - `jailbreak` -- boolean flag on whether to jailbreak packages.
+If true cabal won't check dependencies' versions.
+Default is true.

 For example: